Celebrity MasterChef Australia: Series 1 (2009)

 Celebrity MasterChef Australia, a spin-off featuring celebrities as contestants began production in early September 2009, and aired for ten weeks starting from 30 September 2009.
 The celebrity version, which features a heats and semi-finals format similar to MasterChef Goes Large, is based around weekly episodes.

-The host of the first season of MasterChef Australia, Sarah Wilson, did not return to host the show.
+The host of the first series of MasterChef Australia, Sarah Wilson, did not return to host the show.
 Ten states that she was dropped because "the appropriate role for Sarah was not achievable without dramatically changing the format", but Gary Mehigan, George Calombaris and Matt Preston returned as judges, Calombaris and Mehigan took Wilson's presenting role.
 It was won by Olympic swimmer Eamon Sullivan, who took home $50,000 for charity Swim Survive Stay Alive.

 In February 2010, executive producer Mark Fennessy stated that he doubted the spin-off would return for a second series.

 Series 2 (2021)

 On 25 May 2021, it was announced that a second edition of Celebrity MasterChef Australia had been commissioned, 12 years after the first edition had aired.
 It aired in late 2021.
-Andy Allen, Melissa Leong and Jock Zonfrillo undertook the role of judges in the new season.
+Andy Allen, Melissa Leong and Jock Zonfrillo undertook the role of judges in the new series.

 On 17 June 2021, Network Ten announced the 10 celebrity contestants competing on the second series of the show.
 Former AFL player Nick Riewoldt won the series, winning $100,000 for charity Maddie Riewoldt’s Vision.